Arrests and Detentions

 Arrest of a U.S. Citizen: If you are aware that a U.S. citizen is under arrest in Mexico, please ask the authorities to notify the Consulate immediately.
 The Consulate can work to help protect the person and ensure fair treatment.

-The Consulate will also visit the prisoner, provide information about the local legal process including a list of local attorneys; and notify family and friends.
+The Consulate will also visit the prisoner, provide information about the local legal process including a list of local attorneys (PDF), and notify family and friends.

 The Consulate Can Do the Following